Set healthy boundaries, especially with family and friends.

 This can range from negotiating with yourself, justifying your no, or even feeling smug and oh so self-congratulatory.
 Can you say no and then drop the whole thing, immediately?
 This kind of no that I’m talking about has nothing beyond it — you’ve dropped any possibility of whatever it is you said no to and so it doesn’t exist for you, it no longer has anything to do with you.

 Say yes to everything you love, or to things you truly want or need to do, or even frivolities you truly want to engage in…this isn’t about being grim after all.

 But do learn to say no-full-stop.
 The no that annihilates.
 The no that is true.
 And carry this forward beyond the holidays…see what happens!

 More Basic Human Series

+Self compassion is essential when you’re committed to true personal transformation.
 What is compassion anyway?
 We’re continuing on the theme of greeting yourself with open, friendly curiosity.
 This time, we approach it from the perspective of compassion.
-Compassion means something different to everyone, so in a sense, this is a meaningless word.
-Everyone nods in agreement, “Oh yes, we must give… read
+Compassion means something different to everyone, so in a sense, this is a… read

 Are you ready to update your mental default programming?
 I think what’s hard is not knowing where to apply ourselves…spending our energy in places where we’re ultimately spinning our wheels, which is exhausting and dispiriting. (by design…bastards!)
 What I can tell you from experience is that when I started deprogramming… read